🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 • a clear path from awareness → understanding → change

-A structured shadow work journal helps you move beyond random reflection.
+A structured shadow work journal helps you move beyond isolated insights and begin connecting the deeper patterns behind them.

 Instead of asking isolated questions, you begin to follow a process.